ChristopherJamesMoore/plant-management-app/README.md

-## Plant maangment app 🌱
+## Plant management app 🌱
 Over the past few years I have collected a number of house plants that, due to work and other commitments, have mostly died due to lack of proper care.
-Because of this I attempted to find and use a plant management app on the iOS store.
-These all unfortunatley are hidden under pay walls.
+Because of this, I attempted to find and use a plant management app on the iOS store.
+These all unfortunately are hidden under pay walls.
 I decided to solve this issue by creating my own app free from pay walls.
 ## Tech stack
 - Flutter
 - SQLite